 Milwaukee, WI is commonly known as “Brew City” for the many breweries.
 But beer and cheese is certainly not the only thing this city offers!
 This Midwestern city has a multitude of other interesting attractions, including “The Domes,” or Mitchell Park Horticultural Conservatory.

-Known to the locals as “The Domes,” the Conservatory has 3 large domes: Tropical, Desert, and a Show Dome.
+Known to the locals as “The Domes,” the Mitchell Park Conservatory has 3 large biodomes: Tropical, Desert, and a Show Dome.
 Tropical and Desert are pretty self-explanatory, but the Show Dome is pretty interesting.
 The Show Dome switches themes 5 times a year!
 (More of an excuse to visit more than once, right?)
 When I visited, it was a beautiful purple explosion using garden plants.
-These domes in Milwaukee are the world’s only conoidal glass houses, meaning they are more conical than spherical in shape.
+These Milwaukee biodomes are the world’s only conoidal glass houses, meaning they are more conical than spherical in shape.
 The conical shape of the domes offer a better angle for solar heating for the plans and more space for the trees.

-This dome was my favorite because I just adored all of the unique, vibrant flowers in here.
+This biodome was my favorite because I just adored all of the unique, vibrant flowers in here.
 I just couldn’t get enough!
 (I mean don’t tell me you don’t love these…)

 My personal favorite (shown below) was the “Old Man Cactus.”
 It looks really soft, though did not want to risk it being otherwise.
 There are signs scattered all over this dome saying “Do not touch” which truly is for our safety, since some of the cacti had quite large spikes on them!

 During this visit, I wasn’t quite sure what to expect inside the Show Dome.
 So much work goes into recreating and redesigning this dome which includes the help of artists, carpenters, horticulturists, arborists, electricians, plumbers, and even welders!
 They all do a spectacular job at making it look beautiful